DavesCodeData/Node-Boilerplate/README.md

+# My custom NodeJS server

-Here is a node boiler plate I created to run my Angular applications on.
+Here is a node boiler plate I created to run my Angular applications.
+The API of this server is configured to work with my various Angular builds.

-This has the static build of the default Anuglar applciatoin.
+I configured this to have the static build of the default Anuglar applciation.

+# Run the Backend

-To run the server you must first have installed node.
+To run the server you must have node installed.
-First make sure you have Node installed on your machine.
+Before starting make sure you have Node installed on your machine.
 Go to: https://nodejs.org/
 Install node then follow next steps.